 The Fire Training Academy is located at 2603 Esters Road.
 The staff at this facility coordinates continuing education as well as new product and refresher training for the Irving Fire Department.
 The training academy also maintains state-required training records.
-The Training Academy for the Irving Fire Department has one Captain and two Lieutenants assigned to it.
+The Training Academy for the Irving Fire Department has one Captain, one Lieutenant, and one Fire Equipment Operator assigned to it.

-The Irving Fire Department has; 11 front line engines the oldest of which is a 2000 Pierce 1500GPM pumper, 4 front line trucks the oldest of which is a 1997 Pierce 105 ft Aerial, 8 Frazier Ambulances all of which are 2007 or newer, one 2005 Brush/Parking Garage unit, one 2004 Haz-Mat truck, one Decon Trailer, one Mass Casualty Trailer, one 2008 HarbourGuard Fire Boat, one Swift Water Rescue inflatable boat, 2 Battalion Chief Suburban type vehicles, plus various support vehicles.
+The Irving Fire Department has; 11 front line engines the oldest of which is a 2000 Pierce 1500GPM pumper, 4 front line trucks the oldest of which is a 1997 Pierce 105 ft Aerial, 8 Frazier Ambulances all of which are 2009 or newer, one 2009 Heavy Rescue vehicle, one 2005 Brush/Parking Garage unit, one 2004 Haz-Mat truck, one Decon Trailer, one Mass Casualty Trailer, one 2008 HarbourGuard Fire Boat, one Swift Water Rescue inflatable boat, 2 Battalion Chief Suburban type vehicles, plus various support vehicles.

 The Irving Fire Department provides free blood pressure screenings at fire stations throughout the city.
-If you are not familiar with the location of the fire station nearest you call (972) 721-2755 for directions.
+If you are not familiar with the location of the fire station nearest you, call (972) 721-2651.
 Your health is very important, do not wait for an emergency to call on your fire department.

-Your Irving Fire Department has placed new Thermal Imaging Cameras into service on all front line fire apparatus.
+Your Irving Fire Department has Thermal Imaging Cameras on all front line fire apparatus.
 These instruments allow the firefighters to: